 - Review Current COVID-19 Information: Gardeners should review current information and guidelines on COVID-19 on the CDC and DOHMH webpage, especially with regard to populations at risk.

-Please visit the GreenThumb website to stay informed of any changes as things continue to evolve.
-GreenThumb shares your disappointment in reducing access to community gardens, especially during a crisis, but it is imperative that we all work together to help protect public health and keep our fellow New Yorkers safe.
+Please visit this page to stay informed of any changes as things continue to evolve.
+If garden groups have specific questions, they should feel free to contact their designated Outreach Coordinator.
+GreenThumb shares gardeners’ excitement in taking this first step toward reopening the gardens to the public.
+Please do not hesitate to contact us with questions.
+It is imperative that we all work together and adhere to these requirements in order to help protect public health and keep our fellow New Yorkers safe.

 Food Distribution for GreenThumb Community Gardens on NYC Parks Property